Welcome to CEC Health Center!

 Pediatrician in Westbury That Accepts Medicaid

-The mission of Charles Evans Center (CEC) is to provide high-quality, comprehensive healthcare to underserved community members with limited incomes including those with autism, learning and developmental disabilities, and behavioral and mental health concerns.
+The mission of CEC Health Center (CEC) is to provide high-quality, comprehensive healthcare to underserved community members with limited incomes including those with autism, learning and developmental disabilities, and behavioral and mental health concerns.
 Looking for a Pediatrician in Westbury That Accepts Medicaid?
-Contact The Charles Evans Center today for more information.
+Contact The CEC Health Center today for more information.

 Overseen by culturally sensitive, credentialed medical staff, our patient-centered approach, high-quality primary and specialty services are provided regardless of a patient’s background or ability to pay.